cgbriggs99/ising/docs/source/ising/thermo.rst

 Contains functions for computing thermodynamic data.

-.. py:function:: partition
+.. py:function:: partition(hamilt, length, [temp = 298.15, boltzmann = BOLTZMANN_K])

    Find the value of the partition function.

-   :param hamilt: Hamiltonian object containing the coupling constants.
+   :param hamilt: :py:class:`ising.hamiltonian.Hamiltonian` object containing the coupling constants.
-   :type hamilt: ising.hamiltonian.Hamiltonian
+   :type hamilt: :py:class:`ising.hamiltonian.Hamiltonian`
    :param int length: The number of positions in the Ising system.
    :param float temp: The temperature to compute the partition function for.
+Defaults to 298.15 K.
    :param float boltzmann: The value of the Boltzmann constant.
+Defaults to :py:data:`ising.ising.BOLTZMANN_K`.
    :return: The value of the partition function.

-.. py:function:: average_value
+.. py:function:: average_value(func, hamilt, length, [temp = 298.15, boltzmann = BOLTZMANN_K])

    Find the average value of a property, weighted by the Boltzmann parameters.

    :param func: Function that takes a SpinConfig as its first argument.
-   :type func: function(SpinConfig, \*args, \*\*kwargs)
+   :type func: function(:py:class:`ising.spins.SpinConfig`, \*args, \*\*kwargs)
-   :param hamilt: Hamiltonian object containing the coupling constants.
+   :param hamilt: :py:class:`ising.hamltonian.Hamiltonian` object containing the coupling constants.
-   :type hamilt: ising.hamiltonian.Hamiltonian
+   :type hamilt: :py:class:`ising.hamiltonian.Hamiltonian`
    :param int length: The number of positions in the Ising system.
    :param float temp: The temperature to compute the partition function for.
+Defaults to 298.15 K.
    :param float boltzmann: The value of the Boltzmann constant.
+Defaults to :py:data:`ising.ising.BOLTZMANN_K`.
    :return: The average value of a property.

-.. py:function:: variance
+.. py:function:: variance(func, hamilt, length, [tmep = 298.15, boltzmann = BOLTZMANN_K])

    Find the variance of a property, weighted by the Boltzmann parameters.

-   :param func: Function that takes a SpinConfig as its first argument.
+   :param func: Function that takes a :py:class:`ising.spins.SpinConfig` as its first argument.
-   :type func: function(SpinConfig, \*args, \*\*kwargs)
+   :type func: function(:py:class:`ising.spins.SpinConfig`, \*args, \*\*kwargs)
-   :param hamilt: Hamiltonian object containing the coupling constants.
+   :param hamilt: :py:class:`ising.hamiltonian.Hamiltonian` object containing the coupling constants.
-   :type hamilt: ising.hamiltonian.Hamiltonian
+   :type hamilt: :py:class:`ising.hamiltonian.Hamiltonian`
    :param int length: The number of positions in the Ising system.
    :param float temp: The temperature to compute the partition function for.
+Defaults to 298.15 K.
    :param float boltzmann: The value of the Boltzmann constant.
+Defaults to :py:data:`ising.ising.BOLTZMANN_K`.
    :return: The variance of a property.